mrjleo/fast-forward-indexes/fast_forward/docs/main.md

-This is the reference implementation of [Fast-Forward indexes](https://arxiv.org/abs/2110.06051).
+This is the implementation of [Fast-Forward indexes](https://dl.acm.org/doi/abs/10.1145/3485447.3511955).

-⚠ **Important**: As this library is still in its early stages, the API is subject to change!
+**Important**: As this library is still in its early stages, the API is subject to change!

 # Features